-The Credit Facility can be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Banker's Acceptance and Prime rates for Canadian dollar loans and based on the Secured Overnight Financing Rate ("SOFR") for U.S. dollar loans.
+The Credit Facility may be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Canadian Overnight Repo Rate Average ("CORRA") and Prime rates for Canadian dollar loans and based on the Secured Overnight Financing Rate ("SOFR") for U.S. dollar loans.
 The Credit Facility is intended to meet the Company's funding requirements for capital investments in addition to providing appropriate levels of liquidity for general corporate purposes.
 The interest rate on the Credit Facility may be adjusted up or down by a maximum of 5 basis points based on the Company's performance compared to specified sustainability targets.

-In addition to the drawings on the revolving facility and the term credit, as at December 31, 2023 the Company had drawn letters of credit of \$9.4 million on the Credit Facility (2022: \$8.9 million).
+In addition to the borrowings on the revolving facility and the term credit, as at December 31, 2024 the Company had drawn letters of credit of \$9.1 million on the Credit Facility (2023: \$9.4 million).
 The Credit Facility requires the maintenance of certain covenants.
-As at December 31, 2023, the Company was in compliance with all of these covenants.
+As at December 31, 2024, the Company was in compliance with all of these covenants.
 The primary financial covenant requires that the Company maintain a net debt to capitalization ratio below a specified threshold.

-The Company has additional uncommitted credit facilities for issuing letters of credit up to a maximum of \$105.0 million (2022: \$125.0 million).
-As at December 31, 2023, \$46.7 million in letters of credit had been issued thereon (2022: \$58.9 million).
+The Company has additional uncommitted credit facilities for issuing letters of credit up to a maximum of \$105.0 million (2023: \$105.0 million).
+As at December 31, 2024, \$47.6 million in letters of credit had been issued thereon (2023: \$46.7 million).